Nikhilaxx/Simple-Blockchain-webapp-using-Python/README.md

 - Genesis block creation
 - Add new blocks via web form
 - Display the full blockchain in the browser
+- Visual indication of tampered blocks and all subsequent blocks
 - All done using only Python (no fancy blockchain libraries)
+- Basic blockchain structure (blocks, hashes, links)

 ---